sameer-gupta-2387/frontend/README.md

-# Getting Started with Create React App

-Few Details about the App:-
+# Few Details about the App:-

 - Used React and Typescript to build the App.
 - It's mobile-friendly.